Download file (2344.1 MB)

 Art and Design

-Division, Liberal Arts; Office, President's; and Office, Social Equity + Inclusion, "Arjun Appadurai: Is Modernity Still At Large?
+Division, Liberal Arts; RISD President; and Center for Social Equity + Inclusion, "Arjun Appadurai: Is Modernity Still At Large?
 Global Cultural Flows in the Digital Era" (2019).
-Global Arts + Cultures (GAC) Events.
+Global Arts + Cultures (GAC) Lectures.
 3.